martinmdias/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-for-2023/README.md

 ## Beginner

-Day 1 - Beginner - Working with Variables in Python to Manage Data
+Day 1 - Working with Variables in Python to Manage Data

-Day 2 - Beginner - Understanding Data Types and How to Manipulate Strings
+Day 2 - Understanding Data Types and How to Manipulate Strings

 ## Intermediate